 The same thing applies to your links.
 The more you have, the more challenging it becomes for the email recipient to decide which ones to click on.
 In the end, they may not click on any of them.

 The second reason we recommend you cut down on links is for aesthetic reasons.
 It’s because too many links look spammy.
 Your email could get stuck in the spam filter instead of the recipient’s inbox.

 2. Email Send Day/Time Testing

 We mentioned this numerous times in our blogs: Tuesday, Wednesday, and Thursday are your best days to send emails.
 The ideal times to send emails are early in the morning, midafternoon, and later in the evening.

 Okay, so if that’s all so concrete, why bother with email marketing testing?
 Well, because those times and days can fluctuate slightly depending on your audience.

 Even if you think you know the best days and times your audience is most receptive to your emails, it could change.
 This will always be in flux, and you have to be prepared accordingly.

 3. Email CTA Testing

 Ah, the call to action.
 It’s so necessary, but is it working for your company?

 Your email CTA can appear in several formats.
 Perhaps it’s a line of text at the end of your emails.
 Maybe it’s the centerpiece of your email body.
 There’s proven research that shows the CTA button is more effective than a link in emails.
-According to data from Campaign Monitor, it’s possible to see a 28% boost in your click-through rate with a button.
+According to data from Campaign Monitor, it’s possible to see a 28% boost in your click-through rate with a call to action button.

 That might be the first thing you test: buttons or links?

 Once you make that decision, you’re not done yet.
 You should also test for the following: